fgmacedo/python-statemachine/docs/transitions.md

 ![TrafficLightMachine](images/traffic_light_machine.png)

-There're tree transitions, one starting from green to yellow, another from yellow to red, and another from red back to green.
+There're three transitions, one starting from green to yellow, another from yellow to red, and another from red back to green.
 All these transitions are triggered by the same {ref}`event` called `cycle`.